-Insolvency rules must be aligned with certain characteristics of the relevant country or jurisdiction were the economic actors develop their activities but in case of a small and consequently risk-concentrated jurisdiction such as Andorra, this becomes essential.
+Insolvency rules must be aligned with certain characteristics of the relevant country or jurisdiction where the economic actors develop their activities, but in the case of a small and, consequently, risk-concentrated jurisdiction such as Andorra this becomes essential.

+These rules must:

-These rules must take into account the structure and characteristics of the local economy including its players and stakeholders.
-Further, they must not oppose the general terms of credit granting policy (either national or international).
-Finally, they must be understood in accordance with the judicial system.
-In the case of Andorra, it is composed by judges divided into nonspecialised sections who interpret laws in accordance with their background and formation, and they are usually influenced by neighbouring jurisdictions systems of law.
+- consider the structure and characteristics of the local economy including its players and stakeholders; - not oppose general terms of credit granting policy (either national or international); and - be understood in accordance with the judicial system.

+In the case of Andorra, it is composed by judges divided into non-specialised sections that interpret laws in accordance with their background and formation, and they are usually influenced by neighbouring jurisdictions systems of law.